 There's competition a'plenty this month with another tie in fourth place, with the American Express Explorer, ANZ Rewards Black Visa and Citi Signature Visa all delivering the equivalent of 37,500 Velocity points to eligible new cardholders, as follows:

 - American Express: Spend $1,500 on the Explorer card within the first three months and pay an annual fee of $395, which is offset by a $400 travel credit each year to spend on flights, hotels and car hire.
 Earn the equivalent of 1.5 Velocity points per dollar spent everywhere except government bodies where earn of 0.375/$1 applies.
+(As of July 4 the bonus on this card increased to the equivalent of 75,000 Velocity points.)

 - ANZ: Pay no annual fee in the first year (normally $375) and spend at least $2,500 on purchases within the first three months.
 New cardholders can earn 2 ANZ reward points per dollar spent (worth 1 Velocity point) uncapped until August 5 2017, after which the earn rate decreases to 1 ANZ reward point (0.5 Velocity points) on spends exceeding $5,000 per month.